Optimal Enumeration of Eulerian Trails in Directed Graphs: Introduction

 In addition to the rich history of theoretical interest in this problem, it has direct applications in bioinformatics~\cite{DBLP:journals/bmcbi/KingsfordSP10} and data privacy~\cite{DBLP:journals/jea/BernardiniCFLP21}.
-These applications typically operate on directed multigraphs, which motivated us to extend our algorithm to this setting, thus opening the possibility of boosting the efficiency of these applications compared to the existing algebraic computations that are based on the BEST theorem (see~\cite{TKDD2025} for more details).
+These applications typically operate on directed multigraphs, which motivated us to extend our algorithm to this setting, thus opening the possibility of boosting the efficiency of these applications compared to the existing algebraic computations that are based on the BEST theorem (see~\cite{TKDD2025} for details).
+The quality of our technique, that is designed to \emph{directly} enumerate Eulerian trails, is underlined by the fact that it can be extended, without a lot of work, to the multigraph counterpart.